 How to Get to the Pier in Lucerne

-Although there are piers in many towns along the lake shore, your best bet for a cruise is to head to the city of Lucerne.
-There are seven piers in the city alone, and it’s where you’ll have the most options when it comes to Lake Lucerne boat trips.
+Although there are piers in many towns along the lake shore, your best bet for a cruise is to head to Lucerne.
+There are seven piers in the city alone, and it’s where you’ll have the most options for Lake Lucerne boat trips.
 Piers 1, 2, and 3 operate boat trips to all the bigger towns on the lake shore.

-There’s another reason why Lucerne city is the best starting point for lake cruises, and that is easy public transport access.
+There’s another reason why Lucerne is the best starting point for lake cruises, and that is easy public transport access.
 It’s the biggest city on the shore of the lake, and it has the best train connections to other cities in Switzerland.
-So, if you’re relying just on public transport, you’ll be glad to know that you can easily travel to Lucerne by train from most other towns and cities in Switzerland.
+So, if you rely on public transport, you’ll be glad to know that you can easily travel to Lucerne by train from most other towns and cities in Switzerland.

 Boats operate on Lake Lucerne year-round, so you can go on a lake cruise whenever you want.
 The main difference between summer and winter timetables is that the boats are more frequent in the summer.
-Also, some cruise routes are seasonal, so you won’t be able to do all the routes if you’re visiting in the off-season.
+Also, some cruise routes are seasonal, so you won’t be able to do all the routes if you visit in the off-season.

 Here’s a timetable for Lake Lucerne cruises this winter season:

-You can check it out in more detail at this link, and see what all the different annotations mean.
+You can check it out more at this link, and see what all the different annotations mean.

-Here’s another link for the Spring 2023 timetable, which you can see includes additional routes.
-I’ll add the summer 2023 timetable to this guide the minute they post it online!
+Here’s another link for the Spring 2023 timetable, which includes additional routes.
+I’ll add the summer 2023 timetable to this guide once they post it online!

-Generally speaking, it is best to do a cruise on the lake in the summer.
-It’s a much more enjoyable experience when it’s warm and sunny, plus you have a lot more options when it comes to cruise routes.
-Winter cruises can be just as magical, especially when the boats are adorned with lovely Christmas decorations, but it can be extremely cold on the open decks.
+Generally speaking, cruising on the lake in the summer is best.
+It’s a much more enjoyable experience when it’s warm and sunny, plus you have many more options for cruise routes.
+Winter cruises can be just as magical, especially when the boats are adorned with lovely Christmas decorations, but it can be freezing on the open decks.

-Ticket prices depend on several factors and they can range from 10 CHF to more than 100 CHF.
-You can get a day pass for the lake that lets you ride multiple boats, or you can purchase point-to-point tickets if you just want to hop from one town to the next.
+Ticket prices depend on factors and range from 10 CHF to more than 100 CHF.
+You can get a day pass for the lake that lets you ride multiple boats or purchase point-to-point tickets to hop from one town to the next.

 The prices also depend on the season, but the average number I can give you is between 40 CHF and 70 CHF for return tickets.
-Keep in mind that you can get all sorts of discounts as well, so don’t forget to check out what options you have.
+Remember that you can also get all sorts of discounts, so don’t forget to check out your options.

-The cheapest option is a one-hour catamaran cruise that doesn’t include any breaks or meals.
-Tickets start at some 25 CHF for second-class seats, and that’s without a discount.
+The cheapest option is a one-hour catamaran cruise with no breaks or meals.
+Tickets start at some 25 CHF for second-class seats, without a discount.

-In any case, you can use this link to estimate just how much your journey on Lake Lucerne would cost.
+You can use this link to estimate how much your journey on Lake Lucerne would cost.

-The operating hours for cruises on Lake Lucerne depend on the season and you can check the current schedule right here.
+The operating hours for cruises on Lake Lucerne depend on the season; you can check the current schedule here.

-Cruises take place every day, even in the winter season, but the operating hours are shorter during the colder months.
-Also, keep in mind that these opening hours are for the various ticket offices along the shore of Lake Lucerne – the boat cruise timetable is an entirely different thing, and it also depends on the season and weather conditions.
+Cruises occur daily, even in the winter season, but the operating hours are shorter during the colder months.
+Also, remember that these opening hours are for the various ticket offices along the shore of Lake Lucerne – the boat cruise timetable is entirely different.
+It depends on the season and weather conditions.